containerize-com/Products/en/live-chat/kandan/_index.md

 description: Kandan is a free Ruby-based well-supported open-source chat application.
 It allows you to manage several conversations simultaneously via chat rooms.
 singlepageh1title: Fully Featured Rails Based Fast, Secure and Stable Chat App.
 singlepageh2title: Kandan is an open-source chat application with an elegant and clean design.
 You can invite colleagues to share ideas and files in persistent group chat rooms.
-Shortdescriptionlistingpage: Kandan is an open-source chat application with an elegant and clean design.
-You can invite colleagues to share ideas and files in persistent group chat rooms.
+Shortdescriptionlistingpage: Kandan is completely Open Source web based team chat application for your company.
+Kandan can be hosted internally or externally by any organization.
 linktitle: kandan
-Imagetext: Kandan Free Real-time Chat Application
+Imagetext: Live Chat Software
 draft: false
 weight: 11
 layout: "single"